hyperledger/identus-cloud-agent/docs/decisions/20230926-use-keycloak-authorisation-service-for-managing-wallet-permissions.md

 ## Considered Options

 1. Keycloak for authentication and associate the wallet permissions on the Agent.

+   In this option, the agent validates the JWT from Keycloak, extracting the payload and obtain the user identity.
+   Then, the agent stores the user's associated wallet information in its database.
+   Keycloak's responsibility lies solely in user authentication, as permissions management is internally managed by the agent.

 2. Keycloak for authentication and embed custom permission claims in the `access-token`.

+   In this option, the agent validates the JWT from Keycloak, extracting the payload containing custom claims related to the user's accessible wallets.
+   Wallet permissions are managed in Keycloak as user metadata, which needs to be configured to include this claim in the issued JWT.

 3. Keycloak for authentication and authorisation service  managing permissions.

+   In this option, the agent handles wallet resources on Keycloak using the [Protection API](https://www.keycloak.org/docs/latest/authorization_services/index.html#_service_protection_api).
+   Wallet permissions are managed through Keycloak's [authorisation service](https://www.keycloak.org/docs/latest/authorization_services/index.html).
+   When users intend to use the agent, it verifies wallet permissions by checking the Keycloak permission endpoint.
+   Similarly, Keycloak can also issue a self-contained JWT directly to users contains all the permission claims required by the agent.

 ## Decision Outcome